 *Hey, What’s the Big Idea?

 Thoughts on The Big Picture from someone who has been playing records for almost 60 years.
 I bought a copy of She Loves You on Swan in 1964 and still own it.
-The disc may be cracked but the picture sleeve is in pretty good shape, just in case you were wondering.
+In case you were wondering, the disc is cracked but the picture sleeve is still in pretty good shape.

 Hot Stampers Helped Some Audiophiles Hear What They’d Been Missing